Ordering Repeat Prescriptions

 We do not take repeat prescription requests through email.

-You can usually collect your prescription from the pharmacy 2 working days after you have ordered it.
+You can usually collect your prescription from your nominated pharmacy 2 working days after you have ordered it.

 Dispensing Arrangements

-The practice dispenses its own medication to patients who live more than one mile from a chemist.
+The practice can give medicine directly to patients who live more than one mile from a chemist.
 Please allow 2 working days from ordering to collection.
-So if you order over a weekend your medication will be ready on a Wednesday.
+If you order at the weekend, your medicine will be ready on Wednesday.

-The health service regulations on this matter are very strict and this service can only be offered to those patients who register as dispensing patients when they join the practice or when they move house.
+This service is only for patients who register as dispensing patients when they join the practice or move house.

 Find out more about prescription charges (nhs.uk).